tpc2233/tunet/README.md

 <div align="center">

 # TUNET
-A pixel-wise mapping from source (src) to destination (dst) images using an encoder-decoder architecture — a more direct, suitable, and less complex approach.
+A direct, pixel-level mapping from src to dst images via encoder-decoder.
 Supports, training, inference or export to Compositor tools such Foundry Nuke or Autodesk Flame native inference.